 36. Decorum while putting question

-While the President is reporting or putting a question, no one shall entertain private discourse or walk into, out of or across the Senate Chamber.
+While the presiding officer is reporting or putting a question, no one shall entertain private discourse or walk into, out of or across the Chamber.
+When a member is addressing the presiding officer, no one shall entertain private discourse or pass between the member and the presiding officer.

 37. Decorum while yeas & nas taken